 Cardiac Sarcoidosis Treatment at BIDMC

 Treatment often involves immunosuppression — medications that have to be carefully managed to avoid potentially serious complications.
-Corticosteroids, medications that treat heart injury by reducing inflammation caused by granulomas, are a common treatment.
+Corticosteroids, medications that treat heart injury by reducing inflammation, are a common treatment.

 Some people are not candidates for corticosteroids, such as pregnant women or those who exhibit extreme side effects.
 These patients may receive other immunosuppression medications to reduce inflammation such as antimalarials.